gos0808/farm-app-frontend/README.md

 ## Description

-Blue Sky Farm offers a platform to explore seasonal events, shop fresh products, and discover recipe ideas.
-Easily add items to your cart, enjoy secure payments, and access detailed nutrition info.
-Use our map for directions and contact us for support or inquiries
+At the Blue Sky Farm, you can browse seasonal events, shop the freshest products, and log in or sign up securely to enhance your experience.
+Effortlessly manage your cart, make secure payments, and enjoy fast checkout.
+Use our map for navigation and contact us with any questions

 ## Key Features